ChrisS2594/Bills-project-1/README.md

 # Bills-project-1
-Porject application for organizing and reminding for bills due
+Project application for organizing and reminding for bills due